Dreadnoughts and OM guitars are two of the most popular acoustic guitar body types in the market today.

 Dreadnought guitars were primarily used for bluegrass music.

-But thanks to its popularity, it has crossed over to different genres from country to rock, to blues, pop, and any other type of music that requires a rich acoustic sound.
+But thanks to its popularity, it has crossed over to genres from country to rock, to blues, pop, and any other type of music requiring a rich acoustic sound.

 Dreadnoughts thrive in all types of musical situations.